AlphaWong/FoodRadar/README.md

 Help foreigner to read the menu.

 # Acknowledgments
 In order to initialize our current data set, [Milan Rajbhandari](gnumilanix@gmail.com) contributes a lot of photo about the dish as well as the menu.
 It offers the basic data set for the project database.
 Also, thanks the employee in Lalamove help me to test the idea.
-Meanwhile, Progressive web application will be adopted to FoodRader as it enable developer create a mobile friendly, low network consumption and Google chrome native support ( Both android and desktop ) application.
-Also, It should able to breakdown the current language issue between when non-cantonese person to place a order in Hong Kong.

 # Abstract
-FoodFader aims to help the foreigner to place order in cantonese
+FoodFader aims to help the foreigner to place order in Cantonese.
+Meanwhile, Progressive web application will be adopted to FoodRader as it enable developer create a mobile friendly, low network consumption and Google chrome native support ( Both android and desktop ) application.
+Also, It should able to breakdown the current language issue between when non-Cantonese person to place a order in Hong Kong.

 # What
 Hong Kong is an international city.
 Residents in Hong Kong might not be able to read chinese.